Net Literacy: Safe Connects

 The Safe Connects program targets K-12 students teaching Internet safety.
 Safe Connects works with public schools and the Department of Education to integrate the Safe Connects curricula into School curricula.

 The main categories of the curriculum include Internet predators, adult content, online safety and netiquette.

 Volunteer high school students are provided with training materials to conduct classes for their younger peers in the presence of their parents.
 While first focusing on 4th through 6th grade and high school students, the Safe Connects website includes a section for students, parents, K-12 teachers, and other youth organizations.
 The program, which was approved by the Indiana Department of Education, has a 4-6 grade program, and 7/8 grade program, and a 9-12 grade program tested at several central Indiana high schools.
 The K-3 and 7-8 grade programs.
 In 2009, the Indiana General Assembly passed a resolution calling for all Indiana Public, educational, and government access (PEG) Channels to carry the Safe Connects programming.

 Computer Connects

 The Computer Connects a program collects and refurbishes computers.
 The computers are then distributed by Community Connects to Senior centers and other community centers.

 On all donated computers (unless otherwise requested), the hard drive is securely wiped using DBAN.
-On most computers that are refurbished by Computer Connects, a slipstreamed version of Windows 2000 with Apache OpenOffice is installed.
+On most computers that are refurbished by Computer Connects, a slipstreamed version of Windows 2000 with OpenOffice.org is installed.

 In 2006, high schools began establishing their own Computer Connects programs, repurposing computers to families on public assistance that could not otherwise afford to purchase a computer for their children to complete their homework at home.